J4n-M44rt3n/J4n-M44rt3n_github.io/_posts/2017-02-26-J4n-M44rt3n's-projects.md

 [files for cutting and printing](https://github.com/J4n-M44rt3n/J4n-M44rt3n_github.io/blob/master/images/JML_sterile_hood.zip)
 #
 **Stirrer**<BR>
 Building the stirrer was a bit of a challenge.
 I blew the led, and the heating pad seemed not to operate at all!
 Raza had the same issues and [solved them.](https://github.com/R4za/BiohackAcademy2017#24-02-2017---debugging-the-magnetic-stirrer) I adopted Raza's hack and got the stirrer to work.
-Sort of, for the next version I am going to look for a different heating pad.
+Sort of, for the next version I will use a different heating pad.
 #
 **Incubator**<BR>
 #